damianhakert/damianhakert.github.io/source/posts/2016-05-11-git-repository-pricing.html.md

 unlimited private repositories.
 It does not cost companies much more to host additional repositories for a given user.
 You can think of hosting additional repositories like you think about your email.
 Once you have an email account, you are usually not asked to pay more to store more.
 Unlimited repositories have become table stakes for a git hosting SaaS service.
-We detailed our thinking about [why GitLab will be free now and free forever](https://about.gitlab.com/gitlab-com/#why-gitlab-com-will-be-free-forever) in [2015](https://gitlab.com/gitlab-com/www-gitlab-com/commit/e7e2faec2eca5d35629504b4435358615147fbec).

 Price for Git repository hosting per month in popular cloud solutions